vanniktech/lint-rules/README.md

 - **SuperfluousMarginDeclaration** - Instead of using start-, end-, bottom- and top margins, layout_margin can be used.
 - **SuperfluousNameSpace** - Re-declaring a namespace is unnecessary and hence can be just removed.
 - **SuperfluousPaddingDeclaration** - Instead of using start-, end-, bottom- and top paddings, padding can be used.
+- **Todo** - Marks todo in any given file since they should be resolved.
 - **UnsupportedLayoutAttribute** - Some layout attributes are not supported.
 Your app will still compile but it makes no sense to have them around.
 This can happen when refactoring a LinearLayout to a ScrollView.
 The orientation is no longer needed and can be removed.
+- **UnusedMergeAttributes** - Adding android, app and other attributes to <merge> won't be used by the system for custom views and hence can lead to errors.
 - **WrongAnnotationOrder** - Annotations should always be applied with the same order to have consistency across the code base.
 - **WrongConstraintLayoutUsage** - Instead of using left & right constraints start & right should be used.
 - **WrongLayoutName** - The layout file name should be prefixed with one of the following: activity_, view_, fragment_, dialog_, bottom_sheet_, adapter_item_, divider_, space_.
 This will improve consistency in your code base as well as enforce a certain structure.